How to Overcome Guilt: Strategies for Managing and Healing

 Guilt has a massive impact on your health, interpersonal relationships, and your perception of yourself.
 At its core, it is governed by the moral code that you live by, the societal norms you have grown up with, and other environmental cues.

-Guilt can act as a feedback loop and lead to beneficial actions like apologizing, making amends, and positive behavioral changes.
+Guilt can act as a feedback loop and lead to beneficial actions like apologising, making amends, and positive behavioural changes.
 However, guilt can also have profoundly negative consequences for you.

 Carrying around unaddressed feelings of guilt can lead to feelings of anxiety and depression.
 It can stop you from forgiving yourself for a mistake and moving on.
 In certain situations, you could also be guilted into certain decisions.